 Now, it takes two adults working full-time to afford the bare necessities.

 The middle class is shrinking at a drastic rate.
 Cities are too expensive for us to buy a home and when we can buy a home our investments are gaining equity at a slower rate, if at all.

-In addition to higher housing costs, utilities and groceries are raising at an astounding rate while wages are staying stagnant.
+In addition to higher housing costs, utilities and groceries are rising at an astounding rate while wages are staying stagnant.

 So What Do We Do?
 Simplify and Unlabel

-Since the infamous McMansion is out of reach for most of us we have to chose a different path.
+Since the infamous McMansion is out of reach for most of us we have to choose a different path.

 We have to choose our own path – our own way.

 For many of us, living in an affordable mobile home allows us to even the score out a bit in this poor economy.